 But what are these first principles of Christ?
 Entire libraries could be filled with the answer to that question, but when we look at the emphases of the teaching (didache) of the Apostles of Jesus found in the New Testament, the following “elementary principles” emerge:

 - Become a disciple of Jesus Christ.
 Believe the good news of Jesus Christ — the proclamation (kerygma) or gospel — be baptized and then embrace the lifestyle of a disciple of Jesus.
-Anyone can call themself a Christian, but not everyone is willing to become a disciple.
+Lots of people claim to be Christians, but not everyone is willing to live like a disciple.

 - Commit yourself to a family of families.
 The local church is the centerpiece of God’s plan in this age — it’s supposed to be like an extended family.
 Make it one of your highest priorities to participate in the community life of the church by serving and building up this family of families.

 - Participate in the mission of the church.
 Every local church is a community with great purpose — a global mission.
 Join us as we participate in this mission in Lawrence, Kansas — cultivate opportunities with the people in your life, defend the faith with gentleness and respect and use your home as a mission center.

 - Cultivate habits of the heart.
 A disciple of Jesus is called to disciplined living — to fully comprehend God’s fullness.
 Invite the Holy Spirit to work in your heart as you pray, put on the new self in Christ, integrate your faith into your family and community relationships and discover the lifework God has prepared for you.

 - Strengthen your marriage.
 If you are married, or plan to be married, first understand God’s design for marriage and the right spirit of Christian marriage.
 Then work to strengthen your marriage and enjoy it as God intended by working within that design and spirit and by engaging in the community of a local church.